-The museum itinerary starts from the current museum tickets entrance in front of the facade of the cathedral, allows a visit to the monumental area of Santa Maria della Scala, overlooking the cathedral square with the church of Santissima Annunziata, the Pellegrinaio with the famous fifteenth-century fresco cycle, the Old Sacristy, Palazzo Squarcialupi, the chapel and the Chapel of Our Lady of Mantle.
-Then descend to a lower level (basement 1) where you can visit the Corticella, which is overlooked by the medieval Barn, which houses the Fonte Gaia of Jacopo della Quercia and locations of two lay confraternities rich in art and still active today: the “Compagnia dei disciplinati sotto le volte dell’ospedale” and the “Compagnia di Santa Caterina della Notte”.
+The current museum itinerary starts from the ticket office in front of the facade of the Cathedral and allows you to visit the monumental area of Santa Maria della Scala which overlooks the cathedral square with the church of the Santissima Annunziata, the Pilgrim with the famous fifteenth-century frescoed cycle, the Old Sacristy, the Palazzo Squarcialupi, the chapel of the Madonna and the chapel of the Manto.
+You then go down to the lower level (basement 1) where you visit the Corticella, which overlooks the medieval barn, where the Fonte Gaia di Jacopo della Quercia is preserved and the headquarters of two lay brotherhoods rich in works of art and more active today: the Company of disciplines under the vaults of the hospital and the Company of Santa Caterina della Notte.

 Through the warehouses of Corticella leads then to the so-called labyrinth (basement 2), a vast medieval sections connected by tunnels dug in tufa rocks, where are exposed the archaeological collections.
 The Archaeological Museum is divided into two main sections: the Antiquarian, with collections from private collections and a section devoted to the excavations and topographical discoveries occurred in Chianti, Murlo and Upper Val d’Elsa.